DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 - quality of writing
 - other

-We decided not to include ‘evidence of plagiarism’ as a sub-category because it's only been used once.
+We decided not to include ‘evidence of plagiarism’ as a sub-category because it’s only been used once.

 ### Creating a ‘teaching knowledge and ability’ category